freeradical13/freeradical13.github.io/index.md

 As B and T cells mature in the bone marrow or thymus, respectively, antigen receptors are tested for self-reactivity and destroyed through apoptosis if they would attack host cells.

 Once B or T cells bind to antigens, they start to rapidly reproduce into a group of identical cells called a [clone][] that can match such antigens.
 This process is called [clonal selection][] which is part of the [primary immune response][campbell urry et al 11th pg 961] and peaks about two weeks after initial antigen recognition.
 A subset of the clone become effector cells which are immediately able to act against antigens.
-Such B cells are called [plasma cells][] and such T cells are called [Helper T cells][] or [Cytotoxic T cells][].
+Such B cells are called [plasma cells][] and such T cells are called Helper T cells or Cytotoxic T cells.
 The remaining, non-effector cells are called [memory cells][].

 If an antigen matching memory cells is seen after initial exposure, the memory cells act as part of the stronger [secondary immune response][campbell urry et al 11th pg 961] and typically peak a few days after infection.

 A response to pathogens in the blood and lymph is called a [humoral immune response][].
 A response to pathogens which doesn't involve antiboies is called a [cell-mediated immune response][] which uses specialized T cells to destroy infected host cells.

-Helper T cells work with antigen-presenting cells such as dendritic cells, macrophages, and B cells.
+[Helper T cells][] work with antigen-presenting cells such as dendritic cells, macrophages, and B cells.
 Most body cells only have a single [class I MHC][] molecule, whereas these specialized antigen-presenting cells have a second [class II MHC][] molecule.
 The helper T cell binds to the antigen and class II MHC molecule molecule using its antigen receptor and a protein called [CD4][] on the helper T cell surface.
 This binding releases cytokines which activates the T cell and stimulates cloning.
 In the case of B cells, cytokines from T cells stimulate cloning of B cells.

+[Cytotoxic T cells][] detect class I MHC molecules along with an antigen on infected cells and a protein called [CD8][] on the helper T cell surface.
+After binding, the cytotoxic T cell secretes proteins such as [Perforin][] and [Granzymes][] that stimulate apoptosis.

 ### Heart